 The main objective of this Section is to promote the adoption of impact assessment of trade-related policies and to further good practice with the context of IAIA.
+The

-The Section also manages the trade impact stream at the annual conferences, including advertising and promotion both internally and externally.
-This includes drafting advertising material, emailing potential speakers, reviewing abstracts, and organizing sessions.
+Section also manages the trade impact stream at the annual conferences, bringing together experts from government, private sector, NGOs, IGOs, consulting and academia to discuss the latest developments in Integrated Assessment of Trade.